smitrajput/flashgod/README.md

 # flashgod

-Ultraliteweight flash-loan aggregator on all EVM compatible chains (with size).
+Light-weight flash-loan aggregator on all EVM compatible chains (with size).

 ### Sauce